pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 Extracting Text and Images
 ---------------------------
-We can also extract all text, images and other information of a page in many different forms and levels of detail:
+We can also extract all text, images and other information of a page in many different forms, and levels of detail:

 >>> text = page.getText("type")